microsoft/CoseSignTool/CoseHandler.md

   * An *X509Certificate* object must include a private key to be used for signing.

 You may also want to specify:
 * Detached or embedded: By default, CoseHandler creates a detached signature, which contains a hash of the original payoad.
-Setting ***embedSign=true*** creates an embedded signature, meaning that the signature file includes an encrypted copy of the payload.
+Setting ***embedSign=true*** creates an embedded signature, meaning that the signature file includes a copy of the payload as a byte array.
 Note that embedded signatures are only supported for payload of less than 2gb.
 * A *FileInfo* object to write the signature to.
 Or you can leave this value as *null* and run File.WriteAllBytes on the return value to accomplish the same thing.
 * What certificate store to use.
 If you passed in a thumbprint instead of an *X509Certificate2* object, you can either specify a *StoreName* and *StoreLocation* or use the default values of *My/CurrentUser*.
 >Pro tip: Certificate store operations run faster if you use a custom store that has only the certificates you will sign with.
 You can create a custom store by creating a new *X509Store* object with a custom *StoreName* and then adding a certificate to it.